It is the mission of the Valley of the Moon Water District to provide its customers with

 Other Agency Interties:

-The District has two physical interties with neighboring water systems:
+The District has three physical interties with neighboring water systems:

 Local Ground Water: